Ethaks/FVTT-Quench/README.md

 ### `quenchReady` Hook

-**Usage of the `"quenchReady"` hook has been deprecated with Quench 0.5, but the hook is still fired for backwards compatibility.**

 Quench provides a `"quenchReady"` hook, which indicates when Quench is ready for you to start registering batches.
 `"quenchReady"` is guaranteed to occur after the core `"init"` hook, as it is fired in Quench's `"setup"` hook.
 `"quenchReady"` receives the current `Quench` instance as an argument.